Filmfest München: The CineMerit Award

 The festival screens a selection of films in honor of the recipient, an outstanding personality in the international film community who has made extraordinary contributions to motion pictures as an art form.
 Previous recipients have included John Malkovich, Michael Haneke, William Friedkin, Julie Christie, Alan Parker, D.A.
 Pennebaker, Claude Chabrol, Susan Sarandon, Jules Dassin, Melanie Griffith and Michael Caine, Isabelle Huppert and Udo Kier, Jean-Jacques Annaud and Rupert Everett, Ellen Burstyn and Bryan Cranston, Emma Thompson and Terry Gilliam, as well as Antonio Banderas and Ralph Fiennes.

 Tributes

 Specials that, for reasons of current interest, honor a particular filmmaker or artist with a selection of films.
 Recent tributes: Rainer Werner Fassbinder, Julie Delpy, Nicolas Winding Refn, Willy Bogner and Philip Gröning.

 The Kinderfilmfest

 Since 1983, Filmfest München has screened the new feature films and shorts for kids (ages 4 and up) from around the world.
 Films that are enriching as well as entertaining.
 The children have the opportunity to vote for their favorite film to win the Kinderfilmfest Audience Award.

 Open Air

 Festival atmosphere without tickets every night on the piazza of the festival center Gasteig.
 Every year a different theme.
-Former topics include: Cats, Masters of Disaster, Pirates, Rock ‘N’ Roll, Surfing, Dance, Las Vagas, Jazz, Skate films.
+Former topics include: Cats, Masters of Disaster, Pirates, Rock ‘N’ Roll, Surfing, Dance, Las Vegas, Jazz, Skate films.
 Screenings are open to the public and free of charge.